he AAP and the University of Illinois at Chicago Library of the Health Sciences

 - Pediatricians and librarians can work together after a disaster to position facilities such as libraries as havens for community members seeking a meeting place, facility with cool air or heat, connectivity, and information.

-The AAP Disaster Outreach and Collaboration for Kids project is funded in part by the National Library of Medicine, National Institutes of Health, US Department of Health and Human Services.
+The AAP Disaster Outreach and Collaboration for Kids project was funded in part by the NLM, NOH, and the HHS.